 The world marketplace is huge.
 Burning and specific needs are easiest to target vs. general problems.

 Start your business by establishing high-quality specialized services, and keep it that way until you hit the low 6 figure mark.

 This may include concentrating on specified solutions or beginning by focusing on a narrow niches.

-When the product is well off and moving fast, it could be time to develop another area of focus.
+When your signature service is selling consistently, it could be time to develop another offer.
 But try to wait until delivery of the first one is running smoothly.

 Properly determined price is essential for maximizing marginal revenue.
 Typically, prices are inversely related to sales volume.
 What that means is you need to sell more of lower priced services to stay afloat.

 Keep your prices high enough to give you a healthy profit, and reasonable enough to keep your clients returning.